Smith–Waterman algorithm: GPU

 Lawrence Livermore National Laboratory and the United States (US) Department of Energy's Joint Genome Institute implemented an accelerated version of Smith–Waterman local sequence alignment searches using graphics processing units (GPUs) with preliminary results showing a 2x speed-up over software implementations.
 A similar method has already been implemented in the Biofacet software since 1997, with the same speed-up factor.

 Several GPU implementations of the algorithm in NVIDIA's CUDA C platform are also available.
 When compared to the best known CPU implementation (using SIMD instructions on the x86 architecture), by Farrar, the performance tests of this solution using a single NVidia GeForce 8800 GTX card show a slight increase in performance for smaller sequences, but a slight decrease in performance for larger ones.
 However, the same tests running on dual NVidia GeForce 8800 GTX cards are almost twice as fast as the Farrar implementation for all sequence sizes tested.

 A newer GPU CUDA implementation of SW is now available that is faster than previous versions and also removes limitations on query lengths.
 See CUDASW++.

 Eleven different SW implementations on CUDA have been reported, three of which report speedups of 30X.

+Finally, other GPU-accelerated implementations of the Smith-Waterman can be found in NVIDIA Parabricks, NVIDIA's software suite for genome analysis.